CluedIn-io/CluedIn.Documentation/docs/020-deployment/howtos/111-aks-upgrade.md

 ### Post-upgrade

-With the upgrade now successfully completed.
-It's time to bring the application back up into a running state and validate access.
+With the upgrade successfully completed, it's time to bring the application back up into a running state and validate access.

 1. Open up `pwsh`
 1. Run the following commands: